gitlabhq/gitlabhq/doc/ci/yaml/README.md

   retry: 2
 ```

-By default a job will be retried on all failure cases.
+By default, a job will be retried on all failure cases.
 To have a better control
-on which failures to retry, `retry` can be a hash with `when` and `max` keys. `max`
+on which failures to retry, `retry` can be a hash with with the following keys:

+- `max`: The maximum number of retries.
-specifies how many times to retry, `when` the failure cases to retry.
+- `when`: The failure cases to retry.

 To retry only runner system failures at maximum two times: